ruwaa-mohamed/UTK-ISAAC-Tutorial/README.md

 ### 4. Transferring Files to ISAAC

-There are several methods to transfer file from your local computer or the internet onto ISAAC.
+There are several methods to transfer files from your local computer or the internet onto ISAAC.

 #### 4.1.
 Secure Copy Protocol (scp)